The Briar Club: History

 The nearby Westheimer Animal Clinic had been established in 1946.
 Dr. E.P.
 Stallings had purchased a city block and started a horse practice on the property.
 Stallings sold land to what would become The Briar Club for $10,000.
 The club started in 1949.
 In 2001 the Briar Club acquired ownership of the Westheimer Animal Clinic building.

-In 2004 it was engaging in an expansion that had a cost of millions of dollars and multiple phases.
+In 2004 it was engaging in an expansion that had a cost of millions of dollars over multiple phases.
 The club anticipated that its master plan would take ten to fifteen years to complete.
 Phase one, with a scheduled completion date in late December 2004, had a price tag of $4.8 million.
 The expansion included a sports pavilion, a parking lot for 80 cars, and a new spa and fitness center.
 Due to the club needing space for its expansion, the Westheimer Animal Clinic was scheduled to move from an adjacent lot of Westheimer Road to a new location in the City of Bellaire in 2004.
 The club planned to move its catering and laundry operations into the former veterinarian building.
 The Briar Club would be able to reconfigure its kitchen so it could host larger banquets and weddings.
 In January 2004 the club demolished two buildings at Westheimer Road at Saint Street so a covered athletic court and a parking lot could be built.
 As of July 2004 the annex building had been demolished so a fitness center could be built in its place.
 As of 2004 the fitness center had 4500 sqft of space.
 The club planned to expand it to 17000 sqft of space.
 The club intended to install wooden lockers, massage facilities, a steam room, and a whirlpool.

 The next phases were scheduled to include a clubhouse, a parking garage, an expansion of a swimming pool, and the facility's eighth tennis court.
 The club planned for phase two to begin around 2009.
 The parking garage, a part of phase two, would be built on the site of a 198-space surface parking lot.
 Phase three includes the demolition of the current club house and replacing it with a new one.
 Phase four includes the installation of a tennis court and the expansion of a pool.

 In 2010 Champion Energy received a two-year contract to supply electricity service to the club.